op07n/st-collection-1/README.md

 # st-collection-1

-Open a terminal and type:
+Open a terminal.
+Use cd to go at the correct directory and type:

-streamlit run appname.py --server.enableCORS false
+streamlit run appname.py --server.enableCORS false   ( replace appname.py for the named used )

 At the url replace /terminals/1 for /proxy/8501/  to see the page